-- 2. Begin by removing AC power from the furnace or air handler being serviced.
+2. Begin by removing AC power from the furnace or air handler being serviced.
 DO NOT WORK ON THE MOTOR WITH AC POWER APPLIED.
-To avoid electric shock from the motor's capacitors, disconnect power and wait at least 5 minutes before opening motor. - 3.
-It is usually not necessary to remove the motor from the blower assembly.
+To avoid electric shock from the motor's capacitors, disconnect power and wait at least 5 minutes before opening motor.

+3. It is usually not necessary to remove the motor from the blower assembly.
 However, it is recommended that the whole blower assembly, with the motor, be removed from the furnace/air handler.
 (Follow the manufacturer's procedures).
 Unplug the two cable connectors to the motor.
 There are latches on each connector.
 DO NOT PULL ON THE WIRES.
-The plugs remove easily when properly released. - 4.
-Locate the two standard 1/4" hex head bolts at the rear of the control housing (at the back end of the control opposite the shaft end).
-Refer to Figure 10.
+The plugs remove easily when properly released.

+4. Locate the two standard 1/4" hex head bolts at the rear of the control housing (at the back end of the control opposite the shaft end).
+Refer to Figure 9.
 Remove these two bolts from the motor and control assembly while holding the motor in a way that will prevent the motor or control from falling when the bolts are removed.
 If an ECM2.0 control is being replaced (recognized by an aluminum casting rather that a deep-drawn black steel can housing the electronics), remove only the hex-head bolts.
-DO NOT REMOVE THE TORX-HEAD SCREWS. - 5.
-The control module is now free of mechanical attachment to the motor endshield but is still connected by a plug and three wires inside the control.
+DO NOT REMOVE THE TORX-HEAD SCREWS.

+5. The control module is now free of mechanical attachment to the motor endshield but is still connected by a plug and three wires inside the control.
 Carefully rotate the control to gain access to the plug at the control end of the wires.
-With thumb and forefinger, reach the latch holding the plug to the control and release it by squeezing the latch tab and the opposite side of the connector plug and gently pulling the plug out of the connector socket in the control.
+With thumb and forefinger, reach the latch holding the plug to the control and release it by squeezing the latch tab and the opposite side of the control.
 DO NOT PULL ON THE WIRES.
-GRIP THE PLUG ONLY. - 6.
-The control module is now completely detached from the motor.
+GRIP THE PLUG ONLY.

+6. The control module is now completely detached from the motor.
 Verify with a standard ohmmeter that the resistance from each motor lead (in the motor plug just removed) to the motor shell is >100K ohms.
-Refer to Figure 11.
+Refer to Figure 10.
 (Measure to unpainted motor end plate.)
 If any motor lead fails this test, do not proceed to install the control module.
 THE MOTOR IS DEFECTIVE AND MUST BE REPLACED.
-Installing the new control module will cause it to fail also. - 7.
-Verify that the replacement control is correct for your application.
+Installing the new control module will cause it to fail also.

+7. Verify that the replacement control is correct for your application.
 Refer to the manufacturer's authorized replacement list.
 USING THE WRONG CONTROL WILL RESULT IN IMPROPER OR NO BLOWER OPERATION.
 Orient the control module so that the 3-wire motor plug can be inserted into the socket in the control.
 Carefully insert the plug and press it into the socket until it latches.
 A SLIGHT CLICK WILL BE HEARD WHEN PROPERLY INSERTED.
-Finish installing the replacement control per one of the three following paragraphs, 8a, 8b or 8c. - 8a.
-IF REPLACING AN ECM 2.0 CONTROL (control in cast aluminum can with air vents on the back of the can) WITH AN ECM 2.3 CONTROL (control containing black potting for water protection in black deep-drawn steel case with no vents in the bottom of the can), locate the two thru-bolts and plastic tab that are packed with the replacement control.
-Insert the plastic tab into the slot at the perimeter of the open end of the can so that the pin is located on the inside of the perimeter of the can.
-Rotate the can so that the tab inserts into the tab locater hole in the endshield of the motor.
-Using the two thru-bolts provided with the replacement control, reattach the can to the motor.
+Finish installing the replacement control per one of the three following paragraphs, 8a, 8b or 8c.

+8a.
+IF REPLACING AN ECM 2.0 CONTROL (control in cast aluminum can with air vents on the back of the can) WITH AN ECM 2.3 CONTROL (control containing black potting for water protection in black deep-drawn steel case with no vents in the bottom of the can), locate the two through-bolts and plastic tab that are packed with the replacement control.
+Insert the plastic tab into the slot at the perimeter of the open end of the can so that the pin is located on the inside of the perimeter of the endshield of the motor.
+Using the two through-bolts provided with the replacement control, reattach the can to the motor.